BitSavage0202/open-challenges/1st_NeoBlockchain_Challenge.md

 Our whole here is to reach agreements and motivate all projects to stay aligned with Neo's original design.

-In this sense, we are instigating and motiving developers to report a case (previous incidents can also be reported and could be possibly considered) that provides different behaviors on the Neo-Python view of the Blockchain compared to the Neo-Cli.
+In this sense, we are instigating and motiving developers to report a case (previous incidents can also be reported and could be possibly considered) that provides different behaviors on the [Neo-Python](https://github.com/CityOfZion/neo-python/) view of the Blockchain compared to the [Neo-Cli](https://github.com/neo-project/neo-cli)+[Neo Library](https://github.com/neo-project/neo).
-We are highlighting the Neo-Python since most part of the developers use it in the Private Net when developing their applications.
+We are highlighting the Neo-Python since most part of the developers are using it in the Private Net when developing their applications.
+In addition, that is why NeoResearch has been giving so much attention to the [NeoCompiler Eco](https://github.com/NeoResearch/neocompiler-eco), which is now comprising several tools that allows the community to explore these minor adjustments and agreements.

 A symbolic reward of 721 ONT will be given to the most interesting reported case.